MephresGH/amdocsh/README.md

 - Resetting all amdgpu-related options to factory settings

+### INSTALLATION
+Installation can either be done automatically (via a systemd service), or manual installation so that amdocsh can be run after your desktop environment/window manager of choice.
+The latter approach will be much more complicated, though.

 ### DEPENDENCIES
 The following pieces of software are required to run AMDOCSH: